 Going back and forth between breast & bottle

-- Paced bottle feeding and feeding a bottle so the baby uses their reflexes for feeding supports the baby being able to go back and forth more easily between the breast and bottle.
+Paced bottle feeding and feeding a bottle so the baby uses their reflexes for feeding support the baby's ability to go back and forth more easily between the breast and bottle.

-- Placing the bottle on their chin first, signals to open wide.
+Placing the bottle on their chin first signals them to open their mouth wide.

-- Put the bottle nipple in their mouth so their lips are able to flange, close to the base of the nipple.
+Put the bottle nipple in their mouth so their lips can flange close to the base of the nipple.

 Paced bottle feeding considers the mechanics of breastfeeding versus bottle feeding.
 It helps to understand the involvement of muscles, lip seal, and tongue movements involved in each.
 Breastfeeding engages more muscles and utilizes wave-like tongue movements, while bottle feeding relies on piston-like tongue movements.
 Additionally, the flow rate differs between breastfeeding and bottle feeding, with breastfeeding having periods of fast and slow flow, while bottle feeding offers a more constant flow.
 Understanding these differences can help parents make informed choices and promote successful bottle-feeding experiences for their babies.